mirage-git/ac_custommaps/README.md

 mir_hangar1 & mir_hangar2: Two maps both set in a desert airbase hangar.
 Exclusively for teamplay.

+mir_manor: An long abandoned two-story manor rotting away in the middle of nowhere.
+Good for all gametypes, but its size means you'll want a high player count.

 mir_oilrig: A small oil rig in the middle of the ocean.
 Intended for team-based modes.

 mir_rooftops: Similarly open to mir_creek.
 All modes supported.